Advance Your Career With a Graduate Degree From Webster

 Text on screen: 3.
 Fully Online

-[Another montage of students learning, studying or talking and professors teaching with Steve Hinson’s interview in between shots.]
+[Another montage of students learning, studying or talking and professors teaching with Hinson’s interview in between shots.]

 Regardless of the modality you choose at Webster University, everyone shares the same course content.
 We've got this really robust platform.
 We designed it very carefully with the instructional designers.
 It's very accessible.
 Go online, you learn it, engage with it, and then come to class, let’s talk about it.